 Armarouge’s set of armour belonged to a distinguished warrior and is the source of the energy used for its Psychic-type moves.
 It also uses the psychic capabilities of this armour to control the fire energy within its body and unleash attacks.

 Armarouge believes in a fair fight and will challenge an opponent head-on no matter how much stronger that opponent is.
-It specializes in using its sturdy armor to bolster its defenses and take down enemies with its high firepower.
+It specializes in using its sturdy armour to bolster its defences and take down enemies with its high firepower.

 Cetitan – The Terra Whale Pokémon

 | Type: Ice | Ability: Thick Fat / Slush Rush |